Image of a brain

 Though most people think of dementia as a specific disease, it is just a general term for a group of symptoms that tend to occur together.
 These symptoms include memory loss, difficulty with language, impaired problem-solving abilities, and other thinking difficulties.
 Many different conditions can cause dementia to develop.
 The answer to whether a loved one’s dementia will be fatal or not depends on the cause.

-Reversible Causes of Dementia
+Reversible causes of dementia

-Because these conditions are fixable, newly diagnosed dementia patients will often undergo testing to see if their dementia symptoms have a treatable explanation.
-It is also worth mentioning that, in elderly patients, depression can take on the appearance of dementia.
-When this occurs, the sufferer is said to have Pseudodementia.
-When the depression is treated, the symptoms which create the illusion of dementia improve.
+Because these conditions are fixable, It is also worth mentioning that, in elderly patients, depression can take on the appearance of dementia.
+When this occurs, the patient is said to have Pseudodementia.
+When the depression is treated, the symptoms which create the illusion of dementia, improve.
 You can read more about depression in the elderly here.
 Only after these reversible conditions are ruled out will doctors look for potentially deadly causes.

-Irreversible Causes of Dementia
+Irreversible causes of dementia

-These conditions are fatal and progressive.
-Doctors and scientists have yet to find a way to reverse the course of disease for these illnesses.
-Many of us know that someone with Alzheimer’s disease – for example – needs daily help to solve problems or remember things.
+Many of us know that someone with Alzheimer’s disease, for example, needs daily assistance to solve problems or remember things.
 But we might be surprised to learn an otherwise healthy person can die from Alzheimer’s disease.
 The same is true for each of the irreversible causes listed above.

 How does dementia cause death?